-The MSCI Emerging Markets Climate Select 18% India Capped Index ("the Index")1 is designed to support investors seeking to reduce their exposure to transition and physical climate risks and who wish to pursue opportunities arising from the transition to a lower-carbon economy, while aligning with the Paris Agreement requirements.
-The Index incorporates the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)2 and is designed to exceed the minimum standards of the EU Paris-Aligned Benchmark3.
-The Index is constructed from MSCI Emerging Markets Index ("the Parent Index") through an optimization process that aims to:
+The MSCI World ESG Climate Paris Aligned Select Index1 ("the Index") is designed to support investors seeking to reduce their exposure to transition and physical climate risks and who wish to pursue opportunities arising from the transition to a lower-carbon economy, while aligning with the Paris Agreement requirements.
+The Index is aligned with the TCFD2,3 recommendations and is designed to exceed the minimum standards of the EU Paris-Aligned Benchmark4.
+The Index is constructed from the MSCI World Index (the "Parent Index") through an optimization process that aims to:

-- o Exceed the minimum technical requirements for EU Paris-aligned Benchmarks - Align with the recommendations of the TCFD - o Achieve a maximum Implied Temperature Rise of 2.0°C for the Index - Align with a 1.5°C climate scenario using aggregated cumulative projected emissions, the MSCI Climate Value-at-Risk and a "self-decarbonization" rate of 10% year on year - Reduce the Index's exposure to physical risk arising from extreme weather events by at least 50% - Shift index weight from companies facing climate transition risks to companies having climate transition opportunities, using the MSCI Low Carbon Transition Score, and by excluding categories of fossil fuel-linked companies - Increase the weight of companies which are exposed to climate transition opportunities and reduce the weight of companies which are exposed to climate transition risks - Reduce the weight of companies assessed as high carbon emitters using scope 1, 2 and 3 emissions - Increase the weight of companies with credible carbon reduction targets through the weighting scheme - Cap the aggregate weight of securities classified by MSCI as Indian at 18% - o Achieve a modest tracking error compared to the Parent Index and low turnover
+- 1. Exceed the minimum technical requirements laid out in the EU Delegated Act3 - 2.
+Align with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) - 3.
+Align with a 1.5°C climate scenario using the MSCI Climate Value-at-Risk and a "selfdecarbonization" rate of 10% year on year - 4.
+Reduce the Index's exposure to physical risk arising from extreme weather events by at least 50% - 5.
+Shift Index weight from companies facing climate transition risks to companies having climate transition opportunities, using the MSCI Low Carbon Transition Score, and by excluding categories of fossil-fuel linked companies - 6.
+Increase the weight of companies which are exposed to climate transition opportunities and reduce the weight of companies which are exposed to climate transition risks - 7.
+Reduce the weight of companies assessed as high carbon emitters using scope 1, 2 and 3 emissions

 1 The Indexes are governed by a set of methodology and policy documents ("Methodology Set"), including the present index methodology document.
-Please refer to Appendix IX for more details.
+Please refer to Appendix X for more details.